-At no time since incorporation have any recommendations by the Audit Committee respecting the appointment and/or compensation of IsoEnergy's external auditors not been adopted by the Board.
+Since incorporation, all recommendations by the Audit Committee respecting the appointment and/or compensation of IsoEnergy's external auditors have been adopted by the Board.

 Reliance on Certain Exemptions

 At no time since the incorporation of IsoEnergy has IsoEnergy relied on the exemption in Section 2.4 of NI 52-110 (De Minimis Non-Audit Services) or an exemption from NI 52-110, in whole or in part, granted under Part 8 (Exemptions) of NI 52-110.
 As a venture issuer, IsoEnergy is relying on the exemption in Section 6.1 of NI 52-110 (Venture Issuers).